greenhub-project/lumberjack/README.md

 > A command line app for interacting with the GreenHub REST API.

+You can learn more about the GreenHub platform at [http://hmatalonga.com/greenhub](http://hmatalonga.com/greenhub)

 ## Install

-Make sure you have [Node.js](https://nodejs.org) version 4+ installed.
+Make sure you have [Node.js](https://nodejs.org) version 6+ installed.
 Then run the following:

 ```
 $ npm install --global greenhub-cli